 Following are the key differences between the deferred tax assets & deferred tax liabilities:

-- The deferred tax liability indicates that the tax liability of the current year is more than as compare to the financials of the assesse which means the assesse has to pay more taxes in the future which results into creation of liability or provisions whereas deferred tax assets indicate that the tax liability of the current year is less than as compare to the financials of the assesse which means the assesse has to pay more in the current year and less in the later years.
+- In contrast, deferred tax assets indicate that the current year’s tax liability is less than the financials of the assesse, which means the assessee has to pay more in the current year and less in the later years.

-Following are the benefits of the deferred income tax:
+The following are the benefits of deferred income tax:

-- Deferred income tax provides the true & fair view of the financials by accommodating the certain future liabilities or the benefits that is going to arise for the company.
+- It provides an accurate & fair view of the financials by accommodating certain future liabilities or benefits that will arise for the company.

-- The deferred income tax procedures helps in validating the tax liability of the financials of the company as per the companies acts and accounting frameworks with the tax liability arising as per the income tax rules.
+- The deferred income tax procedures help validate the tax liability of the company’s financials per the company’s acts and accounting frameworks, with the tax liability arising per the income tax rules.

-Following are the disadvantages of the deferred income tax:
+The following are the disadvantages of deferred income tax:

-- In case of deferred tax asset, the company may have to bear a substantial increase in actual tax liabilities and may have a substantial effect on the financial output of the company for the fiscal year.
+- In the case of deferred tax assets, the company may have to bear a substantial increase in actual tax liabilities, which may have a considerable effect on the financial output of the company for the fiscal year.